 1. Students enrolled in an eligible program were awarded the total amount of their listed expenses up to $200.

 Approximately 20% was reserved for professional judgement appeals as defined by the Higher Education Act.
-Those funds will be awarded on a case by case basis in award amounts ranging from $500 - $6,195 depending on student’s expenses incurred due to the COVID-19 pandemic.
+Those funds will be awarded on a case by case basis in award amounts up to $6,195 depending on student’s expenses incurred due to the COVID-19 pandemic.

 8. Students have been notified in all communications that any funds they receive must be used for COVID-19 related disruptions they have or will experience as a result to the disruption in their educations.
 Students were advised to keep a record of how these funds are used for eligible educational expenses.